Skip to main content

 Each Webhook must specify at least 1 subscription.
 A subscription is an identifier for what type of events a webhook endpoint should be receiving.

-Currently the following two subscription types are supported: whatsapp and turn.
+Currently the following three subscription types are supported: whatsapp, turn and journey_outbound.

 note